 This article assumes you have already familiarized yourself with the Coupons Ultimate Guide.

 - Define the campaign timeframe.

 - Add discount details.

 - Add metadata (optional).

 Go to the Campaigns section and open the creator with the Create campaign button.

 In the creator, go through the following steps:

-- Select bulk codes to create a unique codes campaign.
+- Select Bulk codes to create a unique code campaign.